 In the lobby, photos from the Lodge’s early days show a hotel on the city’s outskirts.
 That’s how it got its name — a name that seems inapt now that ever-expanding Tucson has grown around it.
 “We really ought to change it to ‘Lodge in the Neighborhood,’ ” Donahoe jokes.

 Whatever you call it, the revamped hotel has once again become a destination.
-And it might have seemed unthinkable 20 years ago, but the Lodge is planning events to mark its 80th anniversary this year.
+And it might once have seemed unthinkable, but the Lodge hosted events to mark its 80th anniversary in 2016.

 As Donahoe puts it: “We’ve come a long way from the guests who hadn’t been here for many years asking, ‘Should I bring my own sheets and pillows?’ ”